 11. Galeries Lafayette Rooftop

-One of the best things to do in Paris is visit the rooftop at Galeries Lafayette for amazing views of Paris from above.
+One of the best things to do in Paris is visit the rooftop at Galeries Lafayette for amazing views of the city from above.
 Galeries Lafayette is a luxury department store located right in the heart of the city on Boulevard Haussmann.
-It’s pretty famous for its grand architecture and beautiful Art-Nouveau style glass dome which dates back to the early 1900s.
+It’s famous for its grand architecture and beautiful Art-Nouveau-style glass dome, which dates back to the early 1900s.

-You can browse a wide range of products in the store including beauty, fashion, home decor and even gourmet food.
-One thing that not many people know about is that there’s actually a roof terrace on the 8th floor that’s open to the public that offers one of the best views in Paris.
+You can browse a wide range of products in the store, including beauty, fashion, home decor, and even gourmet food.
+One thing that not many people know about is that there’s actually a roof terrace on the 8th floor that’s open to the public and offers one of the best views in Paris.

-From up here you can see the whole of Paris including several of the city’s most iconic landmarks including the Eiffel Tower, the Montparnasse Tower, Les Invalides, Notre Dame Cathedral and the Palais Garnier.
-It’s one of the city’s best spots for taking photos so make sure you have your best Paris Instagram captions on hand.
+From up here, you can see the whole of Paris, including several of the city’s most iconic landmarks: the Eiffel Tower, the Montparnasse Tower, Les Invalides, Notre Dame Cathedral, and the Palais Garnier.
+It’s one of the city’s best spots for taking photos, so make sure you have your best Paris Instagram captions on hand.

-The Galeries Lafayette rooftop is one of the best spots in Paris to take in the beauty of the city.
+The Galeries Lafayette rooftop is one of the best spots in Paris to take in the city’s beauty.
 Sunset, in particular, is the best time of day to visit.

-You’ll also find that there’s a café situated on the terrace so you can grab yourself a drink whilst you take in the mesmerizing views.
+You’ll also find a café on the terrace, so you can grab yourself a drink while you take in the mesmerizing views.
 In the summer, popup restaurants also appear.
-The rooftop is open from 10am to 8pm and there really is no bad time to visit.
+The rooftop is open from 10 a.m. to 8 p.m., and there is no bad time to visit.

 See Related: Best Rooftop Bars in Paris, France